Releases of harmful substances to water

 Note: The indicator reports facility-based releases only.
 The indicator includes the amount of elemental cadmium and cadmium in any compound, alloy or mixture reported in the National Pollutant Release Inventory based on the inventory reporting criteria.
 As a result, the reported cadmium releases to water account for only a portion of the releases of this toxic pollutant to water in Canada.
 Other sources include electric utilities, manufacturing (except the pulp and paper industry), the oil and gas industry, ore and mineral industries (except non-ferrous smelting and refining), solid waste management, transportation (road, rail, air and marine) and other miscellaneous sources.
 For more details on sources, please consult the Data sources and methods.

-In recent years (from 2015 to 2019), releases of cadmium to water have increased before decreasing again in 2020 and 2021.
-This increase was mainly due to reported increases from wastewater treatment facilities, and ore and mineral industries (except non-ferrous smelting and refining).
+The increase in releases of cadmium to water between 2015 to 2019 was mainly due to reported increases from wastewater treatment facilities, and ore and mineral industries (except non-ferrous smelting and refining).

 Releases of cadmium to water by province and territory